nens/floodlabel-client/README.md

 Api calls to staging and production should not be relative, but they should both start with demo.lizard.net.
+This is done in /src/components/Search.tsx and /src/components/Result.tsx with addBaseUrlToApiCall from /src/utils/getUrl.tsx. demo.lizard.net is used, because this client should use the building information from the Lizard backend (floodlabel.staging.lizard.net and floodlabel.net do not have their own backend).
+Since there is no data about this on staging and the app is read-only (not read-write), the production server is also used for staging.

 Dev uses the proxy provided in the package.json, because adding CORS for localhost is probably not something we would want.